 What makes a good Demon Slayer PFP?

-Readable face crops, strong contrast, and a distinctive hairstyle or color palette make the best profile pictures.
+Readable face crops, strong contrast, and a background that does not fight the character silhouette usually make the best profile pictures.

 Leave a Comment